 BlackVue – All Models

-You must either install the BlackVue to your phone or tablet or install an app to your PC (Windows or Mac).
+You must either install the BlackVue to your phone or tablet or install an app on your PC (Windows or Mac).
 You should also download and install the latest dashcam firmware.
 Full instructions for BlackVue’s apps or installer here.
 For a PC, you must also decide if you want to use BlackVue’s innovative cloud service or move the SC card between the dashcam and your PC.

 Use the BlackVue on a phone or tablet and connect via WiFi to the dashcam.
 Download the Android app from GooglePlay or iOS app from the Apple App Store.

 You can get the latest Thinkware firmware at Downloads.
 First, choose your Dashcam at the top (F800/Q800), and then select the Firmware.
 To upgrade to the new firmware:

 - Format your Micro SD card in your computer to FAT32